Bicycle Benefits Program

 - 222 West Hargett St. at the front desk

 The map highlights existing on-road bicycle facilities, GoRaleigh routes, the greenway system, and popular destinations.
 Also featured, is a system of preferred routes that are intended to help cyclists plan their trips.
 These routes were selected based on cyclist feedback, existing conditions, destinations, and connectivity.
 These routes may not be suitable for all experience levels, so please use caution when planning your trip.

-- Download BikeRaleigh Map File size is large, download time may be lengthy
+The BikeRaleigh Map is also viewable online as a PDF.
+File size is large, so download time may be lengthy.

 Bicycle Commuter Profiles

 Share your commuting experiences with us!See Profiles

 Raleigh Bicycle Resources

 We have compiled a list of resources to help our bicyclists in Raleigh.